Editor’s Note: The following is a guest post from IDS, a Drift partner based in Santiago, Chile.

 The IPLACEX website was like a campus for prospective students.
 But before closing an enrollment, visitors first had to fill out a form.

-To remove the friction, IDS suggested chatbots.
+To remove the friction, IDS suggested chatbot software.

 Bots are like hosts for your website.
 They greet visitors, answer questions and refer them to a specialized rep if they need more information.
 They do all this while holding many simultaneous conversations, something even the best SDRs can’t do.